-Server transfer logs are stored in the default location (see "Log Files" on page 356), rotated once they are 10 MB, and log at "log" level.
+Server transfer logs are stored in the default location (see "Log Files" on page 464), rotated once they are 10 MB, and log at "log" level.
 For ascp transfers, you can configure a different default log directory, log size, number of logs, and logging intensity on the server, and apply these settings globally or to specific users.
 For Ascp4 transfers, you can configure a default log size (Ascp4 does not support user-specific logging settings).
+These settings do not affect IBM Aspera Sync logging, which is configured in a different section (see "Configuring Sync Endpoints" on page 314).

-If the client specifies a log directory on the server (using -R $remote\log\dir$ ) or the location and size of the local log directory (using -L $local\log\dir[:size]$ ), then these take precedence over the server settings.
+If the client specifies a log directory on the server (using -R $remote_log_dir$) or the location and size of the local log directory (using -L $local_log_dir[:size]$), then these take precedence over the server settings.